Factbox: A Biden presidency could bring better gas mileage, cheaper drugs, less doom scrolling

 According to reports in the Wall Street Journal, Vanity Fair and Business Insider, investors aligned with the Trump family are exploring opportunities to fund a conservative media venture or Trump-themed media outlet.

-If Biden wins, Fox Corp FOXA.O-owned Fox News could still attract a large audience, with the Democratic president’s critics rallying the network’s largely conservative base.
-More liberal viewers may have less reason to watch AT&T Inc T.N-owned CNN and Comcast Corp's CMCSA.O MSNBC, where anchors such as Don Lemon and Rachel Maddow have covered Trump’s misdeeds with outrage since he took office.
+If Biden wins, Fox Corp-owned Fox News could still attract a large audience, with the Democratic president’s critics rallying the network’s largely conservative base.
+More liberal viewers may have less reason to watch AT&T Inc-owned CNN and Comcast Corp’s MSNBC, where anchors such as Don Lemon and Rachel Maddow have covered Trump’s misdeeds with outrage since he took office.

 To be sure, other national crises will still drive the news cycle no matter who gets elected.
 With a COVID-19 vaccine not expected to be generally available in the United States until mid-2021, Americans are likely to experience continued travel and other restrictions - homebound and seeking clarity from the media about what happens next.